Prasad-Katkade/ramp-fe-challenge/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

+**Solution**:Updated usePaginatedTransactions hook to include previous transactions

-# Bug 5: Employees filter not available during loading more data
+# Bug 5: Employees filter not available during loading more data ✅

 _This bug has 2 wrong behaviors that will be fixed with the same solution_